ALU-Schumacher/AUDITOR/media/website/content/_index.md

 The information about the possible fields, their required data types, and what is mandatory or optional, is taken from [https://github.com/apel/apel/tree/master/apel/db/records](https://github.com/apel/apel/tree/master/apel/db/records).

 Please make sure that the information you extract from the AUDITOR records has the correct data type as expected by APEL!
+This is documented here: [https://docs.egi.eu/internal/accounting/record-and-message-formats/grid-accounting/](https://docs.egi.eu/internal/accounting/record-and-message-formats/grid-accounting/).

 Different field types are available, depending on the source of the value that is needed: `ComponentField`, `MetaField`, `ConstantField`, `ScoreField`, `NormalisedField`, and `NormalisedWallDurationField`.
 The type to be used is indicated after the name of the field with a leading exclamation mark, e.g. `Processors: !ComponentField`.